oblac/jodd-site/content/lagarto/2+lagarto-parser.md

 See javadoc for other callback methods.
 Also, you can use `EmptyTagVisitor` to write your own visitors in more convenient ways.

-## Emit strings while parsing

-`LagartoParser` emits all the text as `CharSequence`.
-By default, we are using `CharBuffer` for `CharSequence` implementation.
-If the `CharSequence` interface works for you, then you are set - and you will have great performances.

-However, sometimes `CharSequence` API is not enough, or you simply need strings.
-For example, to build our DOM tree we store all texts as strings.
-To get strings, we call `toString()` on char sequences (implemented by char buffers).
-Overall that is _less performant_ - because char buffer is created first and then a string.

-If you know that you gonna need strings, you can enable option to emit `String` as implementation for `CharSequence` (instead of `CharBuffer`).
-Then calling `toString()` will have no performance penalties.

-To recap: `emitStrings` flag determines the implementation of `CharSequence`:
-`CharBuffer` of `String`, so you can have the best performances depending on your usage.

 ## Errors in HTML